BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

     - You can skip it because we don't need to set a DNS for this method.

 3. “Change your nameservers”
-    - Go to the site you bought your domain and change nameservers to Cloudflare's nameservers.
+    - Go to the site where you bought your domain and change nameservers to Cloudflare's nameservers.

 ## Creating a bucket & uploading files with rclone